Wildlife in Devon

 Jetty Marsh Reserve

-This small site is a mosaic of reedbeds, scrub, grassland, open water and ditches and is part of the River Teign
+The Jetty Marsh Reserve is a small site with a mosaic of reedbeds, scrub, grassland, open water and ditches and

 Photo of gorse flowers